 I think they've done over a hundred miles but they have more to go.
-The article also suggests that one of the areas - it is an anchorage off one of the refineries in Pennsylvania - is scheduled to be dredged and yet that has been identified as critical habitat for sturgeon.
+The article also suggests that one of the areas - it is an anchorage off one of the refineries in Pennsylvania - is scheduled to be dredged and yet

+These minutes are draft and subject to approval by ISFMP Policy Board.
+The Board will review the minutes during its next meeting that has been identified as critical habitat for sturgeon.
 My question is have you any idea as to what is happening with regard to the habitat impact on the sturgeon and on other species down in the Delaware Bay because it's all part of the same geographic area covered by the locations where sturgeon locate themselves.